RxBroadcast/RxBroadcast/README.md

 RxBroadcast
 ===========

-RxBroadcast is a small distributed event library for Java and the JVM.
+RxBroadcast is a small distributed event library for the JVM.

 | JCenter |
 | ------- |